bachya/Sifttter-Redux/README.md

 If you want to see more or less in your log files, simply change the `log_level` value in `~/.sifttter_redux` to your desired level.

-# Known Issues & Future Releases

-Bugs, issues, and enhancement requests (my own or those submitted by others) can be found on the [Issues Page](https://github.com/bachya/Sifttter-Redux/issues "Open Items").

 # Bugs and Feature Requests

+My current roadmap can be found on my [Trello board](https://trello.com/b/z4vl3YxC/sifttter-redux "Sifttter Redux Trello Board")

 To report bugs with or suggest features/changes for Sifttter Redux, please use the [Issues Page](http://github.com/bachya/sifttter-redux/issues).